Semi-infinite highest weight categories: Tilting modules and semi-infinite Ringel duality

 is a full set of pairwise inequivalent irreducibles.
-It is immediate that $\rho:\B\rightarrow \Lambda^{\op}$ defines a stratification of $\widetilde{\R}$.
-One checks that Steps (1)--(12) from the proof of Theorem~\ref{Creek} all go through essentially unchanged in the present setting.
-This completes the proof but for one point: we must observe finally that $\widetilde{\R}$ is $(-\eps)$-tilting-bounded.
-This follows because the analog of the matrix (\ref{notcartan}) for $\widetilde{\R}$ is the Cartan matrix of $\R$.
-Its rows and columns have only finitely many non-zero entries as $B$ is essentially finite-dimensional. \end{proof}
+Now $(\B,L',\rho,\Lambda,\geq)$ defines a stratification of $\R'$.
+One checks that Steps~1--12 from the proof of Theorem~\ref{Creek} all go through essentially unchanged in the present setting.
+This completes the proof except for one point: we must observe finally that $\R'$ is tilting-bounded.
+This follows because the relevant matrix from Definition~\ref{tiltingboundeddef} (with each $T_\eps(b)$ now being replaced by $T_{-\eps}'(b)$) is the Cartan matrix

+of $A$.
+Its rows and columns have only finitely many non-zero entries as $A$ is essentially finite-dimensional. \end{proof}